ch722bruce/FruitHub.github.io/README.md

 <img width="1270" alt="color palette" src="https://github.com/ch722bruce/FruitHub.github.io/assets/122564637/a5f2828d-99b3-4f0f-a33a-719225f2e890">

+Really like the layout of your website and how you designed it!
+After I have registered a customer account by email, I cannot use the same email address to register a vendor account.
+It would be better if I could register two accounts with the same email address.
+Also, in the README it can be stated which part the colors in the palette are applied to.
+Anyway, great job on your FruitHub!

 ### Fonts
 The information displayed on this app follows Roboto font.
 1) FRUITHUB Logo: 'Roboto', sans-serif.